awsdocs/amazon-athena-user-guide/doc_source/connectors-dynamodb.md

 The Athena DynamoDB connector supports parallel scans and attempts to push down predicates as part of its DynamoDB queries\.
 A hash key predicate with `X` distinct values results in `X` Query calls to DynamoDB\.
 All other predicate scenarios result in `Y` number of scan calls, where `Y` is heuristically determined based on the size of your table and its provisioned throughput\.

-Predicate pushdown is performed within the Lambda function to decrease the data scanned by the query\.
-However, selecting a subset of columns sometimes results in longer query execution runtime\. `LIMIT` clauses reduce the amount of data scanned, but if a predicate is not provided, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16mb of data\.
+The Lambda function performs predicate pushdown to decrease the data scanned by the query\.
+However, selecting a subset of columns sometimes results in a longer query execution runtime\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.

 The DynamoDB connector scans more data for larger datasets than for smaller datasets regardless of the `LIMIT` clause applied\.
 For example, the query `SELECT * LIMIT 10000` scans more data for a larger underlying dataset than a smaller underlying dataset\.